 Using your input, the FastPM Wizard™ will: guide you safely past all the hidden traps of the PMP application; complete the risky parts of the application for you; and generate your project descriptions, titles, and other parts of the application that look unimportant, but can actually cause major problems.
 Using FastPM Wizard™ is much smarter and faster than using a spreadsheet template or trusting the advice of course instructors or other PMPs.
 Their advice doesn’t always work.
 But we’ve helped many previously rejected applications get approved and we’re confident we know what works and what doesn’t.
 In fact, everyone we’ve helped has been approved for their PMP, even when some of them were previously rejected.

-After helping dozens of students, friends, and colleagues with their PMP applications, I created FastPM Wizard™ and FastPM Concierge™ because, honestly, the PMP® application process is a big hassle.
+I created FastPM Wizard™ and FastPM Concierge™ because, honestly, the PMP® application process is a big hassle.
 With FastPM™, I’ve taken care of the time-consuming part of understanding the PMI online application and figuring out what works and what doesn’t for getting your application approved.